CarlKoors/db.js/readme.md

 ```
 >Adding your first entry.

-Entries are stores as Key-Value pairs.
+Entries are stored as Key-Value pairs.
 The key pointing to a file,<br>
 and the value being a json object.
 The function you use is edit as it<br>
 can be usedto create and edit key values.
 Example